Towa no Quon: dimensioners

 A young, animal loving girl who carries a notepad and pencils for sketching.
 She has the power to communicate to animals, and is constantly surrounded by them, which are adorned with a tiny pink bow.
 Her Power Limiter enables her to speak normally, though she usually talks in the language of an animal.
-Her full name is Miu Misaki (美咲深夕).
+Her full name is Makoto Mizushima (水嶋真琴).